v-sec0/ccna-mdnotes/L2/STP Operation.md

 3. Complete network failure; switches may stop working due to high CPU usage.
 The best remedy for a troubled network is to remove all redundant links and connect them one at a time.
 This allows you to figure out which link is causing the issue.

 Another issue may arise from a port that's supposed to be forwarding changing to a blocking state.
-In this case, the segment that is blocked with lose connection, but
+In this case, the segment that is blocked with lose connection, but traffic may persist for other areas of the network.